jeremenichelli/jeremenichelli.github.io/_posts/2017-03-01-react-views-smooth-transitions.md

 ---
 layout: default
-title: GPU accelarated view transitions in React
+title: GPU accelerated view transitions in React
 resume: Achieving nice and performant animations on modern web apps can be a real challenge.
 Using libraries like React can require a lot CPU activity to update the DOM, not leaving enough room for smooth transitions.
 ---